Payment Mandates in Term Insurance

 Proof of identity

-You need a photo identity, which can be your passport, driver's licence, PAN card, or Aadhaar card.
+You need a photo ID, such as your passport, driver's licence, PAN card, or Aadhaar card.
 This proof of identity will verify your name, age, and other details.

 Proof of address